SystemsApproach/tcpcc/algorithm.rst

 or *SACK*, option.
-When the SACK option is used, the receiver continues to acknowledge segments normally—the meaning of the ``Acknowledge`` field does not change—but it also extends the header with additional acknowledges for any blocks received out-of-order.
+When the SACK option is used, the receiver continues to acknowledge segments normally—the meaning of the ``Acknowledge`` field does not change—but it also extends the header with additional acknowledgments for any blocks received out-of-order.
-This allows the sender to retransmit just the segments that are missing according instead of all the segments that follow a dropped segment.
+This allows the sender to retransmit just the segments that are missing instead of all the segments that follow a dropped segment.
 Receiving multiple segments out-of-order (after a dropped segment) becomes increasingly likely as networks become faster and the delay × bandwidth product of networks increases.